Paying betting tax returns and refunds

 Brisbane Qld 4001

 - include a printout of the confirmation page.
-You do not need to send any other paperwork with your cheque payments.
+You do not need to send any other paperwork with cheque payments.

 Unsigned cheques will be returned and unpaid tax interest will accrue until full payment by cleared funds has been received.